 Use Notifications to Advertise Events

-Apps can send out notifications which nightclubs can use to promote events.
+Apps can send out notifications that nightclubs can use to promote events.

-A well-timed notification, for example, sending out information about a Friday night event on a Friday afternoon, is a good way to engage potential customers.
-These notifications can be sent using geolocation so app users within a certain area.
+A well-timed notification, for example, sending out important updates or information about a Friday night event on a Friday afternoon, is a good way to engage potential customers.
+These notifications can be sent using geolocationwhen app users are within a certain area.

 Notifications can be even more effective when combined with the next point.